 The event was hosted by Dani Tirrell, and featured Melba Ayco, Tyrone Crosby (Koach T), Alex Crozier, Jade Solomon Curtis, Edna Daigre, Makeda Ebube, Randy Ford, Maxie Jamal, Afua Kouyate, Kabby Mitchell, Vivian Phillips, Erricka Turner and Markeith Wiley.

 This Speakeasy was put on in conjunction with Showing Out: Contemporary Black Choreographers on March 5, 2016.
-Showing Out was co-presented by CD Forum + Velocity, with curateion by Spectrum Dance Theater Artistic Director Donald Byrd, featuring work by Alex Crozier, Jade Solomon Curtis, Randy Ford, Maxie Jamal, and Dani Tirrell.
+Showing Out was co-presented by CD Forum + Velocity, with curation by Spectrum Dance Theater Artistic Director Donald Byrd and Velocity Artistic Director Tonya Lockyer, featuring work by Alex Crozier, Jade Solomon Curtis, Randy Ford, Maxie Jamal, and Dani Tirrell.

 Watch the videos of the Speakeasy below and join the conversation!